Guidelines and New Stuff

 - To check out the Georgia laws, there are two links.

-- Check out the recommendations from the FDA and ADA regarding the frequency and types of dental x-rays for various classes of patients: click here for – “The use of dental radiographs”
+- Check out the recommendations from the FDA and ADA regarding the frequency and types of dental x-rays for various classes of patients: click here for – “The use of dental radiographs” or click here for ADA/FDA radiation recommendations.

 Specific Government References for Dentistry: